This Clip Of Kyrie Irving Is Going Viral - NewsBreak

 On Wednesday, Kyrie Irving practiced with the Brooklyn Nets for the first time this season, and the clip of him back with the team is gaining a lot of traction on Twitter.

-SNY's Nets Videos posted a video of Irving back with the team at practice, and the video has over 500,000 views in a day.
+SNY's Nets Videos posted a video of Irving back with the team at practice, and it has nearly 400,000 views in less than 24-hours.

 The post can be seen embedded below.